Colour Out of Space

 Read More

-For early risers and those still up, COOS / Rose Hill artist in residence Hali Palombo will be talking through and playing back her work in progress, recorded in and around Brighton over the past week.
+For all early risers, COOS / Rose Hill artist in residence Hali Palombo will be talking through and playing back her work in progress, recorded in and around Brighton over the past week.

 Palombo is a composer, visual artist, FM radio host and filmmaker from Chicago, Illinois, whose work often weaves the absurdity and mundane beauty of Illinois into records, short films, drawings and paintings.
 She is an avid practitioner of “plunderphonics”: sampling existing musical/aural works and intertwining them into something new, whether it’s shortwave radio and CB radio samples, wax cylinder audio, and field recordings taken from Midwestern points of interest.